countable-web/open-source-corporation/marketing/SOCIAL MEDIA.md

 - Lead generation via followers

 Attribution:
-- In order to avoid confusion between our work and others', all photos and designs not owned by us or in the public domain must be properly attributed to the original owner.
+- In order to avoid confusion between our work and others', all photos and designs not owned by us or in the public domain must be properly attributed to the original owner
-- This credit can be posted in the image caption.
+- This credit can be posted in the image caption

 Subjects:
 - Work samples